2-Day Hakone Itinerary: Exploring Hakone, Mt. Fuji and Beyond

 Time spent there: 20 minutes

 Chureito Pagoda is not about the pagoda at all, let’s be honest.
-Though I personally liked it—not blown away, but could appreciate it.
+Though I personally liked it, not blown away, but could appreciate it.
 But otherwise, people crowd here for that iconic photo with Fuji in the background.
 The pagoda is there for good photo composition, it’s just too bad nobody put a lake where the city is, it would’ve been the ultimate scenery upgrade!

 Cherry on top warning: If you time your stop at Chureito Pagoda right, since this is your last stop before heading back to Hakone, you could see Mt.
 Fuji during sunset.
 How’s that for a pre-dinner show?

-When you arrive to Chureito Pagoda, get ready to climb up 400 stairs from the parking lot to get to the viewing platform.
+When you arrive at Chureito Pagoda, get ready to climb up 400 stairs from the parking lot to get to the viewing platform.
 Let’s say a 10-minute hike, 15 mins if you’re slow.
 There’s an alternative to stairs, which is a pathway that snakes up the mountain at a much gentler incline.
 It starts near the stairs, so take your pick.
-I, a fit, handsome, charming 30-something, haven’t gone this slower way, so I can’t report on it.
-You know what they say: “Life’s short, take the stairs!

 Tourists at Chureito Pagoda, Hakone, Japan